Cloudflare-native · Live

 Adversarial test suite

-47 automated tests including adversarial scope-isolation scenarios — tests that actively attempt to leak internal entities through crafted queries to verify isolation holds.
+370+ automated tests across all four sub-projects — including adversarial scope-isolation scenarios that actively attempt to leak internal entities, and the guardrail's labeled-corpus efficacy eval.

 No secrets committed